brevzin/cpp_proposals/2996_reflection/reflection.md

 ### Freestanding implementations

-Several important metafunctions, such as `std::meta::_nonstatic_data_members_of`, return a `std::vector` value.
+Several important metafunctions, such as `std::meta::nonstatic_data_members_of`, return a `std::vector` value.
-Unfortunately, that means that they are currently not usable in a freestanding environment.
+Unfortunately, that means that they are currently not usable in a freestanding environment, but a recent paper ([@P3295R0]) currently being seen by SG7 proposes freestanding `std::vector`, `std::string`, and `std::allocator` in constant evaluated contexts, explicitly to make the facilities proposed by this paper work in freestanding.
-That is an highly undesirable limitation that we believe should be addressed by imbuing freestanding implementations with a more restricted `std::vector` (e.g., one that can only allocate at compile time).

 ### Synopsis